schippas/RemindMe/README.md

 # RemindMe

-A Web Application to view and create events, based on the Time and Date, that users can RSVP to.
+A Web Application to view and create events, based on the time and Date, that users can RSVP to.
 Users that RSVP will receive an email notification as a reminder for the event with the details.

-Thanks!